simonheb/geocodehere/README.md

 # geocodehere

-Geocode locations in Stata using HERE maps (Nokia).
+Geocode locations in Stata using HERE maps.
 It is required to obtain HERE maps API credentials, which will be cost-free and takes only a few seconds, provided that you stay below 100,000 monthly transactions.

 The SSC version is outdated.
 To install the latest version from github write: